 - a.
-Net investment in capital assets consists of net capital assets reduced by outstanding balances of any related debt obligations and deferred inflows of resources attributable to the acquisition, construction, or improvement of those assets and increased by balances of deferred outflows of resources related to those assets. - b.
+Net investment in capital assets consists of net capital assets reduced by outstanding balances of any related debt obligations and deferred inflows of resources attributable to the acquisition, construction, or improvement of those assets and increased by balances of deferred outflows of resources related to those assets - b.
 Restricted net position consists of net position with constraints placed on the use either by external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or law through constitutional provisions or enabling legislation.
 Restricted net position is reduced by liabilities and deferred inflows of resources related to the restricted assets.
-It is the Village's policy to use restricted and unrestricted net position are available for an expense which has been incurred.
-At June 30, 2022, the Village reported \$140,863 of restricted net position, which was restricted by enabling legislation. - c.
+It is the Village's policy to use restricted net position prior to the use of unrestricted net position when both restricted and unrestricted net position are available for an expense which has been incurred.
+At June 30, 2023, the Village reported \$40,917 of restricted net position, which was restricted by enabling legislation. - c.
 Unrestricted net position consists of all other net position that that does not meet the definition of "restricted" or "net investment in capital assets."